For applications for Emergency Protection Orders, see Applications for Emergency Protection Orders Procedure.

 Setting clear expectations and timescales for improvement will reduce the potential for delay.

-Pre Proceedings period to be maximum of 14 weeks starting at Legal Gateway Planning Meeting (LGPM).
+Pre Proceedings period to be maximum of 12 weeks weeks from the first meeting.

 Before a decision can be made to initiate care or supervision proceedings, along with the endorsement of the Service Manager, approval must be obtained from the Public Law Outline Panel.